sparshamit2712/Credit_Card_Fraud_Detection/README.md

 I have used google colab because the dataset is quite bulky and required a lot of time for training the model.

-All you have to do is download or copy the code and just change the path for dataset and run it on your machine.

 The dataset is availabe on the following link-: https://www.kaggle.com/mlg-ulb/creditcardfraud